-Lead Agency:

-Westchester Joint Water Works 1625 Mamaroneck Ave Mamaroneck, NY 10543
+Lead Agency: Westchester Joint Water Works

-This document identifies the environmental topics to be addressed in the Draft Environmental Impact Statement ("DEIS") for the proposed Westchester Joint Water Works (WJWW) Filtration Plant (the "Project") in the Town of Harrison, New York, proposed by Westchester Joint Water Works ("WJWW," the "Applicant", the "Project Sponsor," and the "Lead Agency").
+1625 Mamaroneck Ave Mamaroneck, NY 10543 This document identifies the environmental topics to be addressed in the Draft Environmental Impact Statement (DEIS) for the proposed Westchester Joint Water Works Filtration Plant (Project) in the Town of Harrison, New York, proposed by Westchester Joint Water Works (WJWW, the Applicant, the Project Sponsor, and the Lead Agency).
 This Scope document meets the requirements of 6 NYCRR Part 617.8 (e) (1) through (7).
 For the purposes of this Scope, the term "Action" means the proposed construction and operation of the Project and all related funding, real estate transactions, approvals and permits.